BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 OpenShift can enforce quotas that track and limit the use of two kinds of resources:

-Object counts
+Object counts:
-The number of Kubernetes resources, such as pods, services, and routes.
+* The number of Kubernetes resources, such as pods, services, and routes.

-Compute resources
+Compute resources:
-The number of physical or virtual hardware resources, such as CPU, memory, and storage capacity.
+* The number of physical or virtual hardware resources, such as CPU, memory, and storage capacity.

 Imposing a quota on the number of Kubernetes resources improves the stability of the OpenShift control plane by avoiding unbounded growth of the Etcd database.
 Quotas on Kubernetes resources also avoids exhausting other limited software resources, such as IP addresses for services.

 In a similar way, imposing a quota on the amount of compute resources avoids exhausting the compute capacity of a single node in an OpenShift cluster.
 It also avoids having one application starve other applications in a shared cluster by using all the cluster capacity.

-OpenShift manages quotas for the number of resources and the use of compute resources in a cluster by using a ResourceQuota resource, or a quota.
+OpenShift manages quotas for the number of resources and the use of compute resources in a cluster by using a ResourceQuota.
 A quota specifies hard resource usage limits for a project.
 All attributes of a quota are optional, meaning that any resource that is not restricted by a quota can be consumed without bounds.

 Note: